Iron Bowl: History

 Alabama continued to hold its home games for the rivalry at Legion Field.
-In 1998, Alabama expanded Bryant–Denny Stadium to a capacity of 83,818, narrowly eclipsing Legion Field.
+Between 1987 and 1998, Alabama expanded Bryant–Denny Stadium to a capacity of 83,818, narrowly eclipsing Legion Field.
 Alabama then began moving most of its more important home games to Tuscaloosa, and finally their Iron Bowl home games to Bryant–Denny Stadium in 2000.
 That year, Auburn came to Tuscaloosa for the first time since 1901 and won in a defensive struggle, 9–0.
 A new attendance record for the Iron Bowl was set in 2006 as the latest expansion to Bryant–Denny Stadium increased its capacity to 92,138.
 The record was reset again in 2010, after another expansion to Alabama's Bryant–Denny Stadium, when a crowd of 101,821 witnessed a 28–27 Auburn victory.

+In 2007, Alabama hired Nick Saban as head coach following his departure from the Miami Dolphins in the NFL.

+Nick Saban coached Alabama from 2007 to 2023.

+In 2010, inside Bryant Denny Stadium, Alabama led 24-0 at the half before the game ended in a Tigers victory, 28-27.
+This game was the biggest comeback in Auburn’s history, as Quarterback Cam Newton led the Tigers to 21 unanswered points and propelled Auburn to win the National Championship that season.

+The “Kick Six” game in 2013 was another memorable game for Auburn Tiger fans.
+No. 4 Tigers upset the defending Champion No. 1 Alabama 34-28 in dramatic fashion.
+With one second left and the game tied, Alabama's 57-yard field goal attempt fell short.
+Auburn's Chris Davis caught the missed field goal in the end zone and returned it 109 yards for a game-winning touchdown as time expired.
+The Tigers would win the SEC Championship game that year, and compete in the BCS National Championship.

+2023's edition of the Iron Bowl marked the last for Alabama's Nick Saban as No. 8 Alabama defeated Auburn 27-24 in stunning fashion.
+In the closing seconds of the game, Jalen Milroe of Alabama threw a game-winning catch on 4th and 31 to Wide Receiver Isiah Bond.
+Bond after the game, coined the play "Grave Digger."